apache/airflow-client-python/docs/ConnectionApi.md

 # satisfies your auth use case.

 # Configure HTTP basic authorization: Basic
-configuration = client.Configuration(
+configuration = airflow_client.client.Configuration(
     username = 'YOUR_USERNAME',
     password = 'YOUR_PASSWORD'
 )

 # Enter a context with an instance of the API client
-with client.ApiClient(configuration) as api_client:
+with airflow_client.client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = connection_api.ConnectionApi(api_client)
     connection_id = "connection_id_example" # str | The connection ID.